-Driving from Berlin to Belgium on a spontaneous beer run (ah, European life!), I detoured to a castle just a short distance from Bonn and Cologne.
-Drachenfels (Dragon's Rock) refers to the medieval ruins at the top of the peak, but there is also a modern and impressive interpretation of a castle three quarters of the way up the slope.
+Driving from Berlin to Belgium, a short detour will bring you to a castle just a short distance from Bonn and Cologne.
+Drachenfels (Dragon's Rock) refers to the medieval ruins at the top of the peak, but there is also a modern and impressive interpretation of a castle three-quarters of the way up the slope.

 History of Drachenfels

-Siegfried, the hero of the Nibelungenlied, is said to have killed the dragon Fafnir here and bathed in its blood to become invulnerable.
-That alone is enough of a reason to visit.
+Siegfried, the hero of the Nibelungenlied, is said to have slayed the dragon Fafnir here and bathed in its blood to become invulnerable.
+The history alone is enough of a reason to visit.

 The fortress' history began as a defense from attackers to the south.
 Arnold I, the Cologne archbishop, ordered its construction from 1138 to 1167.
 But the fortress' development was undone in 1634 when an archbishop pulled it down during the Thirty Years War.
 Erosion continued man's work and today there is little but rubble left of the earlier structure atop the hill.